 All-suite 12-day Cruise Includes:

-- Spacious suites – all with private verandas
+- Spacious suites – most with private verandas

 - Personalized service – nearly one crew member for every guest